 Associating a DSR does not require a reboot.
-However, you should reboot the device after disassociating a DSR.
+However, you should reboot the device after

 Note

 2.4.13 Configure the Autoprovisioning Parameters

 Autoprovisioning can be used to automatically configure your device.
 The autoprovisioning file is an xml file with the device configuration.
 Values found in this file will override values stored in on-board memory.